Add to Calendar

 with Candace Johnson

-Strengthening multi-racial and multi-cultural alliances and connections through singing together.
+Strengthening alliances and connection across race and culture through singing together.

 Register now!